italojsoliveira/python-exercises/docs/index.md

 [![](https://img.shields.io/badge/-Python-grey?&logo=Python)](https://www.python.org/)
  [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Coding exercises and solutions in Python.
-They are code snippets that may be useful for everyday tasks.
+They can also be seen as code snippets that may be useful for some everyday tasks.

-_This is a work in progress_.
-The last commit shows the latest updates.

 - [Exercises with Solutions in Python](#exercises-with-solutions-in-python)
     - [Exercise 1: Input/output strings](#exercise-1-inputoutput-strings)